gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **FWD:CLOUDSEC** June 29 - a new cloud security practitioners conference which will be held online - https://fwdcloudsec.org/

+* **Reversing 2020** June 30 - REVERSING 2020 is where Threat Hunters and Researchers come together to network and learn everything YARA.
+Here both thought leaders and practitioners will share YARA best practices to assist you in how to best hunt, identify and classify malware samples. https://register.reversinglabs.com/reversing-2020

 * **RSAC 2020 APJ** July 15 – 17 "Transforming RSA Conference 2020 Asia Pacific & Japan into a free virtual learning experience, taking place 15 – 17 July.
 We have many exciting and relevant sessions and keynotes planned, featuring some of the world’s leading cybersecurity experts." https://go.rsaconference.com/rsac-apj2020/

 * **DEFCON 28** Aug 7-9 2020 - This is a very well known, premiere conference within the cybersecurity space.
 Check for more information as there will be villages, events, parties, talks, etc. You cannot register yet, but details here: https://www.defcon.org/html/defcon-28/dc-28-index.html